PharmCAS will begin to process your application once the following materials are received:

 If you are convicted of a misdemeanor or felony prior to matriculation, it is your responsibility to IMMEDIATELY inform your program(s).

 Contact the National Association of Boards of Pharmacy (NABP) to determine if a criminal conviction will prevent you from obtaining a license to practice pharmacy in a particular state.
 NABP, 1600 Feehanville Drive, Mount Prospect, IL Tel: 847-391-4406, Fax: 847-375-1114, https://nabp.pharmacy/.

-The PharmCAS application limits its collection of applicant criminal history to information regarding felony and misdemeanor convictions.
-The application does not request information regarding arrests, criminal charges that were dismissed or were disposed of other than through conviction (for example, through pretrial diversion), or criminal matters that have been expunged or sealed.
 Laws regarding the ability to request and consider such information in connection with an application for higher education or in an application for professional licensing vary from state to state.
-In some jurisdictions, a pharmacy school or ultimately a state licensing board may be authorized to and may request and consider criminal history information beyond that collected through the PharmCAS application.
+In some jurisdictions, a pharmacy school or ultimately a state licensing board may be authorized to and may request and consider criminal history information.
 Such information could also appear on certain criminal background checks.
-Applicants with any criminal history, including arrests or charges that were resolved other than via a conviction, are encouraged to independently determine whether those matters may appear in a criminal background check or may be considered by a pharmacy school or licensing board to which they intend to apply and whether they may present a barrier to acceptance or ultimate licensure.
+Applicants with any criminal history, including arrests or charges that were resolved other than via a conviction, are encouraged to independently determine whether those matters may appear in a criminal background check or may be considered by a pharmacy school or licensing board.

 Please note that PharmCAS does not provide legal advice regarding these matters.